raspberrypilearning/sensory-gadget/en/step_3.md

 [[[debug-pico-hardware]]]
 [[[pico-debug-led]]]

-Code runs, but nothings happens:
+Code runs, but nothing happens:
 + Check that your inputs are connected correctly and that you used the correct pin in your code
 + Check the Thonny Shell for any messages about variables or functions not being defined, you might have forgotten to change the examples to match your code
 + Check your code carefully.
 You could add `print` statements to help you understand what is happening.